 Aside from a smattering of random novelty citrus (pomelo, calamondin, kumquat, etc.), most of the trees in our greenhouse are Satsumas, including six different varieties: ‘Okitsu Wase’, ‘Miho Wase’, ‘Miyagawa’, ‘Armstrong’, ‘Kishu’, ‘Dobashi Beni’, and ‘Owari’ all growing on ‘C35′ or ‘carrizo’ rootstock.
 Henry’s favorites are ‘Miho Wase’ and ‘Miyagawa’ because they have superior flavor, and their fruit ripens earlier.

 This is the first year that we’ll have more fruit than we can eat or give away to our friends and neighbors.
 Henry will harvest about 150 pounds of tree-ripened satsumas this week, and we’ve decided to sell them locally.
-If you are in the Philomath/Corvallis area, and you’d like to order 5+ pounds at $2/pound (this year only), email Henry at email@example.com.
+If you are in the Philomath/Corvallis area, and you’d like to order 5+ pounds, email Henry at firstname.lastname@example.org.
 He’s going to set up a time and location in West Corvallis next Sunday (January 13) afternoon for order pickups.
 He will email you more details if you’re interested.

 Update: Thanks, everyone!
 We’re sold out for the year.

 We also have one meyer lemon tree, but those fruits are all mine and not for sale.
 I would, however, gladly accept your favorite lemon-centric recipes.
 Thanks!